Rodent Prevention and Control

 Whether you own property or rent, live or work in the City of Niagara Falls, everyone has a role in rodent prevention.
 Rodent proofing your home and property is the most important factor to prevent and control these pests.

 For information and tips on how to help prevent and control rodent infestation please visit the Government of Canada website.

-Questions or concerns?
 Are you experiencing rodents inside your home?
 Contact Niagara Region Public Health at 905-356-1538 or visit Niagara Region's website for more information on the control of rodent infestations.